 The front-facing camera is 12MP in the iPhone 11 Pro and will likely retain that spec for the new models.

 TSMC supplies some of the current A-series processors for Apple using a 7-nanometer process.
 The company announced a new 6-nanometer process is ready for mass-production as of April 2019, and the 5-nanometer process was in a pre-production phase.
-That means Apple could likely use the 5-nanometer process in its next processors.
+It was then no surprise to learn that the A14 Bionic used the 5 nanometer process.

 A benchmark for an unknown A-series processor showed up in Geekbench that may be for the A14.
 This benchmark showed a 50% gain in single-core performance over the A12Z Bionic used in iPad Pros.
 This would also be the first A-series chipset to ever clock over 3GHz.